SimbaDevs/Mtahini/README.md

 destined to the same *cloud database*.
 For the time being, it is assumed that each lecturer teaches *only one* course.
 3. Enable the administrator to generate a report showing:
-  a.
-Students who have passed all courses in a semester.
+    - Students who have passed all courses in a semester.
-  b.
-Students who have passed all courses in a year.
+    - Students who have passed all courses in a year.
-  c.
-Students who have failed one or more courses in a semester and the courses that they failed (List of Fails).
+    - Students who have failed one or more courses in a semester and the courses that they failed (List of Fails).
-  d.
-Students who have failed one or more courses in a year and the courses that they failed (List of Supplementary Examinations)
+    - Students who have failed one or more courses in a year and the courses that they failed (List of Supplementary Examinations)
-  e.
-Students who were not able to do examinations because of school fees or medical reasons (List of specials)
+    - Students who were not able to do examinations because of school fees or medical reasons (List of specials)
-  f.
-Students who do not have marks (both CATs and Exam Marks) in at least one course.
+    - Students who do not have marks (both CATs and Exam Marks) in at least one course.
-  g.
-Students who registered but are missing marks in all the course.
+    - Students who registered but are missing marks in all the course.
-  h.
-Students who are attempting a course for the second time (having failed in the first attempt).
+    - Students who are attempting a course for the second time (having failed in the first attempt).
-4. *Not* allow a lecturer to edit marks entered.
+5. *Not* allow a lecturer to edit marks entered.
-5. *Allow* the administrator to edit the entered marks.
+6. *Allow* the administrator to edit the entered marks.
-6. *Print a summary* of all marks scored per course (per semester and per year) per student for a class e.g CS 3.2, total marks for all courses per student, mean per student and a recommendation per student (e.g pass, fail, 2 supplementary exams etc).
+7. *Print a summary* of all marks scored per course (per semester and per year) per student for a class e.g CS 3.2, total marks for all courses per student, mean per student and a recommendation per student (e.g pass, fail, 2 supplementary exams etc).